jmrphy/media_civil_war/media_civil_war.md

 Mass Media Density and Civil Wars at the International Level
 ------------------------------------------------------------

-Table 4 models the number of civil wars in the international system using the negative binomial distribution and lagged levels as well as first differences of the number of civil wars on the right-hand side of the equation.
+Table 3 models the number of civil war onsets in the international system each year using the negative binomial distribution, the appropriate distribution for modelling event counts.
+Formally, the equation is

+$$ Onsets_{i} = \alpha + TV_{i} \beta_1 + \Delta TV_{i} \beta_2 + Controls_{i} \beta_3  + \varepsilon_{i}, $$

+where the dependent variable *Onsets* is the number of civil wars which begin in year *i*, and the independent variables of interest are the levels and first differences of television density (*TV* and
+$\Delta TV$, respectively).

 Model 1 is a baseline model.
 Column 2 includes controls variables *WW1*, *WW2*, and *COLD WAR.* Column 3 adds to these the control variable *IMPUTED.* Each model provides evidence for Hypothesis 3, that with respect to the international system in historical perspective, year-to-year increases in television density are positively associated with the number of civil war onsets in the second year.
 Figure 6 illustrates the expected change in global civil war onsets for a range of changes in the global mean of television density.
 These results are consistent with the evidence presented above, reflecting that year-to-year increases in media density increase the likelihood of civil war, even if media density has a pacifying effect in the long-run.
 Interestingly, the international-level models do not provide much evidence for the long-term pacifying effect, as the effect is no longer statistically significant after controlling for *WW1*, *WW2*, and *COLD